AideenM12/Childs-Play-English-MS2/README.md

 **Imagery**

-The imagery was found on the FreePik Website(https://www.freepik.com/).
+The imagery was found on the [FreePik Website](https://www.freepik.com/).
 It was chosen based on its suitablity for the target audience and also for its use of color which is similar to the color palettes selected for the site.

 ## Features left to implement